Your Nervous System is Stuck In Alert Mode?

 Here’s What’s Really Going On:

-it’s the fear of panic.
+it’s your fear of panic.

 And that fear is what’s keeping your nervous system stuck in high alert.